arpithindukuri/arpithindukuri.github.io/_posts/2020-03-16-mandelbrot.markdown

 Is it cool?
 Heck yea."
 ---

-It was winter break.

-Finals season had just ended.
+It was reading week.
+And we all know that nothing productive happens during reading week, but I was determined to change that.

-Fueled by the residual motivation and general fear from the last semester, and inspired by [this video](https://www.youtube.com/watch?v=NGMRB4O922I) by Numberphile, I got to work on implementing my own version of the Mandelbrot Set.
-This is that story.
+Fueled by the residual motivation and general fear of midterms from the week before, and inspired by [this video](https://www.youtube.com/watch?v=NGMRB4O922I) by Numberphile, I got to work on implementing my own version of the Mandelbrot Set.

 The first step was to see if I had an understanding of the mandelbrot set, and the math behind it, in the first place.
 I didn't want to worry about the graphics libraries, or about making legible code.
 I just wanted to get something working, so I used [Processing](https://processing.org/).
 After writing out my code in 20 minutes, and going through the obligatory 40 minute bug checking (only to find out I switched a negative sign, or something equally trivial,) I had the following picture rendered on my screen: